junesirius/junesirius.github.io/_posts/Supernatural/SPN_Pinefest25/SPN-Cursed-lips-whole-novel.md

 >
 > Dean's eyes fell onto his curled lips, lingering there for a moment too long.
 He remembered the exact same moment -- there was no way they had only met for three days, did they?
 It felt like he had known Castiel for far longer than days, or weeks, or even months. *Forty years,* he thought painfully, wincing, *how many of them did he spend watching angels coming down for him but he couldn't remember?
 How many of them did Castiel spend fighting all the way down to the deepest Pit to reach him, grab him, raise him, and rebuild him?
 He couldn't even begin to imagine.*
 >
-> Dean swallowed hard, feeling his tongue and lips too dry.
+> *This is the angel who saved him from Hell and told him that he deserved to be saved.
+When no one else did.
+Not even himself.* Dean swallowed hard, feeling his tongue and lips too dry.
 He licked his lips.
 >
 > Castiel continued, his eyes never leaving Dean, not missing any move, "Why do you think we're here?
 Walking among you now, for the first time in two thousand years?"
 >